14 Tips for Starting Seeds Indoors

 Even the most meticulous, privately-owned garden center can't completely keep disease out of their stock.
 And let's face it, the big box garden centers aren't exactly known for the health of their plants.
 When you learn how to start seeds indoors, you are setting your plants and yourself up for success.

 Starting seeds indoors allows you to start growing when the outside weather is cooler, so you can harvest the fruits of your labor sooner.
+You can also try planting some of these fastest growing vegetables to speed things up even more.
+If you're going to be planting some vegetables that grow in shade, starting seeds indoors will help you get more yield faster.

 Extended Growing Season